Review: Nissan Navara (2016 – 2022)

 Recently Added To This Review

-Now has a pan-European 5 year / 100,000-mile warranty as standard.
 Six speed manual transmission.
-Upgraded suspension for heavier payloads with Intelligent Trailer Sway Assist technology for towing....
+Upgraded suspension for heavier payloads with Intelligent Trailer Sway Assist technology for towing.
+Rear disc brakes are now standard for improved stopping power.
+The...
 Read more

 The latest Navara receives several key changes.
 These including a new six- speed manual gearbox, revised alloy wheel designs, and the latest in-car connectivity.
 Multi-link rear suspension has been...
 Read more

 The Navara can be specified with two-wheel or four-wheel drive and retains its workman like qualities by offering a one-tonne payload and using the same durable box chassis as before.
-Under the bonnet there is a new 2.3-litre diesel engine, which is packed with torque and offered with either 160PS or 190PS, the latter with twin turbochargers.
-The new powerplant is also more economical than the old 2.5 dCi, with a claimed 46.3mpg.
+All versions are powered by a 2.3-litre diesel engine, which is packed with torque and offered with either 160PS or 190PS, the latter with twin turbochargers.
+Updates to the Narava range in late-2019 saw the entry-level engine get a small increase in power (now 163PS) and more torque.

 All Navaras are strong towing vehicles - pulling up to 3.5 tonnes - and benefit from lots of low-torque for shifting heavy loads.
 There's more than enough performance for the Navara to fulfil its work and family duties with a hushed motorway manner and responsive steering.

 The interior is large and comfortable, with a spacious interior and commanding driving position.
 Higher spec models get a seven-inch touchscreen and navigation, while air conditioning, rear ventilation and a full-size spare wheel are all fitted at no extra cost across the range.
-Nissan has also extended its standard warranty to five years/100,000 miles, which is fully transferable.
+Nissan also provides a five years/100,000 mile warranty, which is fully transferable.

 Driven: Euro6 Nissan Navara